AdobeDocs/experience-manager-release-information.en/help/previous-documentation-updates.md

   <tr>
    <td>September 5, 2017</td>
    <td>Dynamic Media Feature Packs 14410 and 18912</td>
-   <td><p>This feature pack provides new automation and delivery capabilities for Dynamic Media customers and is an upgrade for Dynamic Media Classic (Scene7) customers to transition to Dynamic Media. </p> <p><a href="https://helpx.adobe.com/experience-manager/6-3/release-notes/dynamic-media-featurepack-14410.html">Release Notes</a></p> <p><a href="https://helpx.adobe.com/experience-manager/6-3/assets/using/config-dynamic-fp-14410.html">Configuring Dynamic Media with Feature Pack 14410 and 18912</a></p> </td>
+   <td><p>This feature pack provides new automation and delivery capabilities for Dynamic Media customers and is an upgrade for Dynamic Media Classic (Scene7) customers to transition to Dynamic Media. </p> <p><a href="https://helpx.adobe.com/experience-manager/6-3/assets/using/config-dynamic-fp-14410.html">Configuring Dynamic Media with Feature Pack 14410 and 18912</a></p> </td>
   </tr>
   <tr>
    <td>August 31, 2017</td>